 - Some of the busiest active clubs are run by people with full-time jobs and other activities.

 - Before getting in touch.
 Ask yourself this: do I have the time, motivation, enthusiasm, management & networking skills to run a Clandestine Cake Club?
 If the answer is yes to all of these, then please get in touch.

-I’ve tried to cover everything you need to know to get started.
+We’ve tried to cover everything you need to know to get started.
 If a question or two has popped up please read through again and you may find the answer.
-Of course, should you still need to contact me ( Lynn) or Richard, please do so, and we will get back to you as soon as possible.
+Of course, should you still need to contact me us please do so, and we will get back to you as soon as possible.